 This mantra allows me to feel as though my life is complete and in God’s hands, and whatever happens, will happen, and I will handle things as they come.
 Now, of course, things don’t always go swimmingly, but it is a practice, my mantra.
 You see, my mornings are always calm.
 I start my mornings with a walk with Betty White, in the early morning when it is still dark, serene, before most people wake.
 My mind is not yet full of all the tasks of the day.
 I am at peace.

-I bring myself back to this mantra during the day when I find that my mind begins to go to an anxious place, and I repeat it 3-5 times, even if I do not always believe it, I always seem to be somewhat calmer by the time I finish.
+I bring myself back to this mantra during the day when I find that my mind begins to go to an anxious place, and I repeat it 3-5 times, even if I do not always believe it.
+ICalm washes over me by the time I finish.
 I have also discussed in another blog post about a quick, 5, 4, 3, 2, 1 meditation that I use in the mornings to begin my day, and I also use to bring me back to center, if I become overly anxious at any time.

 Back to mantras… mantras are often used in meditation practices to silence the noise in our minds, hence why they are useful for those of us who suffer from anxiety.
 When you create a mantra that is meaningful for you, it can be especially useful as a pep-talk, a comforting blanket, a warm hug, or whatever you need it to be.
 That is what is so beautiful about a mantra; it’s yours, so do what you want.
 Just make it positive.
 This is your self-talk, so be kind.

 There are plenty of worksheets, and online guides that dig deep into creating your own mantra, and if you want to investigate further, you most certainly can, but we like to keep it simple, so here are some basic steps to create your own mantra:

 - Jot down 5-10 positive words about yourself.
 These can be words that describe who you are now, or who you wish to become.